simphotonics/generic_enum/generic_enum_builder/README.md

-# Generic Enum Generator
+# Generic Enum Builder

 ## Introduction

-`GenericEnumGenerator` contains source code generating classes based on [source_gen] and [analyzer].
+`GenericEnumBuilder` contains source code generating classes based on [source_gen] and [analyzer].
-These can be configured to build *generic enumeration* classes supporting json-serialization.
+The provided builder can be configured to build *generic enumeration* classes supporting json-serialization.

 *Generic enumeration* classes appear to the user like a Dart `enum` would.